meilisearch/documentation/learn/configuration/instance_options.md

 In the previous example, `./meilisearch` is the command that launches a Meilisearch instance, while `--db-path` and `--http-addr` are options that modify this instance's behavior.

-Meilisearch also has a number of **command-line flags.** Unlike command-line options, **command-line flags don't take values**.
+Meilisearch also has a number of **command-line flags.** Unlike command-line options, **flags don't take values**.
 If a flag is given, it is activated and changes Meilisearch's default behavior.

 ```bash
 ./meilisearch --no-analytics
 ```

-The above command-line flag disables analytics for the Meilisearch instance without accepting any value.
+The above flag disables analytics for the Meilisearch instance and does not accept a value.

 **Both command-line options and command-line flags take precedence over environment variables.** All command-line options and flags are prepended with `--`.